We are on board, the fashion carousel is going to spin again!

 “Ulvi, do you think I should change career?“

 Right away, I recall a funny incident with Ulla, the designer with whom I have been working for over 15 years.
+During all those years we have become real strategic partners and close friends.
 At the first meeting of each new collection discussion, at some point, she asks, with a smile on her face: “Ulvi, do you think I should change career?”
 As you might expect, she has continued with collections, but the question gives a vivid overview of the designer’s internal monologue: “Can I create something else that makes my collection special and attracts my customers?”

 …he always created a model for “himself” – he unleashed all his creativity…